TGDivy/TGDivy/README.md

 ## 💬🌞

-> Yesterday is gone.
-Tomorrow has not yet come.
-We have only today. ~ Mother Teresa
+> Presents are made for the pleasure of who gives them, not the merits of who receives them. ~ Carlos Ruiz Zafon

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )